 These are some great dutch oven recipes.
 Give them a try!

-P. S., if you would like more outdoor cooking recipes, including dutch oven recipes, please sign up to receive the Outdoor Cooking Magic newsletter below:
+P. S., if you would like more outdoor cooking recipes, including easy Dutch oven dessert recipes, please sign up to receive the Outdoor Cooking Magic newsletter below:

 I tried your chocolate turtle recipe twice and both times it flopped.
 Are you sure all the ingredients are there and that they are all right?
 The first time I decided there was way to much soda so the second time I did it exactly the same only I only put in 1/2 tsp soda and it still turned out as a bubbly, liquid goo instead of a cake.
 It sounds delicious but I think there must be something missing of something else with the wrong proportions.
 If possible please email me and let me know what was wrong with the recipe.
 I would love to try it again if it will actually turn out like a cake.